vestrel00/contacts-android/DEV_NOTES.md

 it.
 Dissociating RawContacts from Accounts will result in the Contacts Provider associating those back to an Account.

-**Account addition, Marshmallow (API 23) and above**
+**Marshmallow (API 23) and above**

 The Contacts Provider no longer associates local contacts to an account when an account is or becomes available.
+Local contacts remain local.

 **Account removal**

-Removing the Account will delete all of the associated rows in the Contact, RawContact, Data, and Groups tables.
+Removing the Account will delete all of the associated rows in the Contact, RawContact, Data, and Groups tables locally.
 This includes user Profile data in those tables.

 **SyncColumns modifications**